nothingrandom/website/src/pages/bio.md

 Every once in a while I'll either be creating or contributing to an [open source project](https://github.com/nothingrandom) and a little more frequently than that I mix live sound.

-During my downtime, there's few things better than cycling to new locations to take pictures in new places.
+During my downtime, there's few things better than playing fetch with our {{ '24-08-2020' | timeSince }} old border collie, [Nova]().
+And sometimes cycling to new locations to take pictures in new places.
 My wife, [Indy](https://instagram.com/indy_hollway), and I love to create indie/jazz/fusion music with our assortment of synths and guitars.
 Whenever possible we take a vacation to hike in the mountains, discovering trails off the beaten path.

 I believe food is the heart of every home, and following the legacy of many a British man before me; I have a [food and recipe blog](/food).
 I'm currently looking to get some of my food into local cafes - so [watch this space](https://instagram.com/foodwithbenjamin), with a dream of maybe opening one myself in years to come.</p>